History of Buganda: After independence

 Uganda achieved independence on 9 October 1962 with the Kabaka of Buganda, Sir Edward Mutesa II, as its first president.
 However, the monarchy of Buganda and much of its autonomy was revoked, along with that of the other four Ugandan kingdoms.

 At this time, the kingship controversy was the most important issue in Ugandan politics.
 Although there were four kingdoms, the real question was how much control over Buganda the central government should have.
 The power of the king as a uniting symbol for the Baganda became apparent following his deportation by the protectorate government in 1953.
 When negotiations for independence threatened the autonomous status of Buganda, leading notables organized a political party to protect the king.
 The issue was successfully presented as a question of survival of the Baganda as a separate nation because the position of the king had been central to Buganda's precolonial culture.
 On that basis, defense of the kingship attracted overwhelming support in local Buganda government elections, which were held just before independence.
 To oppose the king in Buganda at that time would have meant political suicide.

 In 1967, the prime Minister Apollo Milton Obote changed the 1966 constitution and turned the state into a republic.
 On 24 May 1966 the federal Ugandan army attacked the royal compound or Lubiri in Mmengo.
-They shelled the palace with the king Mutesa II trapped inside.
-The king fought his way out of the burning building and with the assistance of the priests at a seminary in Lubaga escaped Uganda and found exile in London where he died in mysterious circumstances (blamed on alcohol poisoning) three years later.
+At the time, Uganda’s first president and king of Buganda Kabaka Muteesa II fled his palace at Mengo amid a downpour.
+With his escorts, they escaped to Burundi and then flew to Britain, where he eventually died.
 The Ugandan army turned the king's palace into their barracks and the Buganda parliament building into their headquarters.
 It was difficult to know how many Baganda continued to support the kingship and how intensely they felt about it because no one could express support openly.